silinternational/awsops/README.md

   awsops [command]

 Available Commands:
-  ecs         ECS related actions, run 'awsops ecs' to view list of subcommands help        Help about any command
+  completion  Generate the autocompletion script for the specified shell ecs         ECS related actions, run 'awsops ecs' to view list of subcommands help        Help about any command lambda      Commands for interacting with Lambda service

 Flags:
       --config string    config file (default is $HOME/.awsops.yaml)